 CBT can help people see the same situation from a different perspective, whilst also encouraging them to use different behavioural approaches in order to break the vicious cycle.
 A change in our thoughts and behaviours can have a positive impact on our emotions.
 The diagram below helps show the links:

 Individual therapy may consist of telephone sessions or face to face sessions.
-The length of sessions, number of sessions and frequency of sessions will vary depending on the main presenting problem and the level of severity of difficulties.
+The length of each session, number of sessions and frequency of sessions will vary depending on the main presenting problem and the level of severity of difficulties.
 The first stages of individual therapy usually involve an assessment and creating a shared understanding between client and therapist of the client’s difficulties and maintaining factors.
 The treatment plan is then discussed and agreed upon.
 Bedfordshire Wellbeing Service offers short term evidence based interventions, predominantly based on Cognitive Behavioural Therapy principles.

 Your assessing therapist would be happy to discuss further with you and guide you to clinically appropriate treatment options based on your main presenting difficulties.